advertisement

 Casten

-Casten started the year with more than $1.3 million in his campaign war chest.
-Of the $160,088 it reported receiving between Jan.
-1 and late February, $124,156 came from individuals and $33,500 came from political action committees including those representing Google, United Airlines pilots and the pro-Israel group J Street.
+A former scientist and energy company executive, Casten started the year with more than $1.3 million in his campaign war chest.
+Of the $160,088 it reported receiving through late February, $124,156 came from individuals and $33,500 came from political action committees representing companies including Google, BMO and TD Bank.
+Political action committees associated with United Airlines pilots, the American Hospital Association and the pro-Israel group J Street were among Casten’s supporters during the period, too.

-Unlike the candidates in more competitive congressional races — such as in Illinois’ 8th District and 9th District — Casten hasn’t purchased commercial time on broadcast or cable TV.
-Rather, the campaign has been running 15- and 30-second commercials online and on streaming services.
+Unlike candidates in the more competitive 8th District and 9th District races, Casten hasn’t purchased commercial time on broadcast or cable TV.
+Rather, his campaign has been running 15- and 30-second ads online and on streaming services.

 “(We) are running the campaign we need to in order to get Sean's message in front of voters,” campaign spokesperson Jacob Vurpillat said.